np36/terraform-aws-lightsail/README.md

 ```

 ### Create a brand new key in Lightsail Console
-If you create a brand new key in Lightsail Console:
+If you wanna create a brand new key in Lightsail Console:

 ```terraform
 module "any_name_you_like" {